 Appendix B provides information on key locations and issues within each of the eight drainage basins in the Mid-Coast region.

+Built Infrastructure in the Mid-Coast

+Potable (drinking) water, wastewater, and stormwater systems are critical for the health of humans and the economy.
+Built Systems in the Mid-Coast region was summarized during Step 2 of the planning process.
+The entire report on water quality can be accessed here.

+The Mid-Coast has 52 potable water providers, 31 of which are required to have certified water treatment plant (WTP) operators.
+These 52 water providers include cities, water districts, RV and mobile home parks, and state parks.

+Few interconnections exist between water providers.

+Many cities and water districts implement water conservation measures, and nine have developed Water Management and Conservation Plans (WMCPs).

+The Mid-Coast has 14 entities (cities, resorts/hotels, and industries) with National Pollutant Discharge Elimination System (NPDES) permits to discharge treated wastewater.

+Discharge locations are the Pacific Ocean, Yaquina River and Bay, Siletz River and Bay, Schooner Creek, and Lint Slough.
+The discharge locations on streams are all downstream of potable water intakes.

+Information about wastewater systems and, particularly stormwater systems, is lacking.

+Cities are likely the only water providers managing stormwater systems.

+The Mid-Coast, like much of the rest of the United States, has aging infrastructure and insufficient revenue to address many needed upgrades.
+Consequently, water systems in the Mid-Coast must be managed for resiliency and recovery.

-Water Rights in the Mid-Coast
+Water Rights and Water Use in the Mid-Coast

 Water is allocated in Oregon under the doctrine of prior appropriation, or “first in time, first in right.”
 Any person who appropriates water for a beneficial use earlier in time has a superior claim during periods in which there is insufficient water to satisfy all rights.
-The 1909 water code codified two water right principles.

-All water within the state belongs to the public.

-Prior rights existing at the time of passage (February 1909), waters of the state may be appropriated for beneficial use under permit by the Water Resources Department.

 Similar water rights for the use of groundwater were established in 1927 for eastern Oregon and in 1955 for western Oregon.
 Many small uses of groundwater are exempt from the permit requirements.
 Oregon law pertaining to water appropriation is found in ORS Chapter 537.

-What is a Water right?
+What is a Water Right?

-Because all waters of the state are owned by the public, a water right is the right to sue water for a beneficial purpose.
+Because all waters of the state are owned by the public, a water right is the right to use water for a beneficial purpose.
 Beneficial use is the reasonably efficient use of water without waste for a purpose consistent with the laws, rules, and best interests of the people of Oregon.
-Examples of types of beneficial uses include industrial and municipal uses, irrigation, and flood control.
+Examples of types of beneficial uses include industrial and municipal uses, irrigation, public recreation, protection of commercial and game fishing and wildlife, and flood control.

+Instream Water Rights